wink/money-tree/README.md

 HD wallets allow you to create a huge number of Bitcoin keys (keypairs) that all derive from a parent master key.
 This means that if you control the master key, you can generate the entire tree of children keys.
 So instead of needing to make repeated backups of your wallet, you can create a single backup when you create the wallet, and from then on to the end of time, you will never need to make a new backup, because you can just recreate ALL of the child keys from your master key.

 ### Safely store your private keys offline
 Additionally, HD wallets introduce cool new features to wallets, like being able to derive the entire tree of public keys from a parent public key without needing ANY private keys.
-For instance, let's say you have your master private key backed up on a paper wallet and stored in a safe somewhere, but you have the master public key available.
+For instance, let's say you have your master private key backed up on a paper wallet and stored offline in a safe somewhere, but you have the master public key available.
 Using just this public key, you can generate an entire tree of receive-only child public keys.

 For instance, let's say you wanted to open a Bitcoin ecommerce website.
 With HD wallets, you can keep your master private key offline, and only put your public key onto the public webserver.
 Your website can then use that key to generate a receiving address for each and every product on your site, a unique address for each one of your customers, or even a key unique to each customer/product combo.
 (The uses are left up to your imagination.)
 And since the private key is stored offline, nobody will ever be able to hack your site and steal your Bitcoins.